 Even with those payments, the CPP Fund will continue to grow for decades to come.

 Results in any given fiscal quarter or year do not impact the long-term sustainability of the CPP.
-As a long-term investor, CPPIB focuses on 10-year returns which aligns with our approach to managing the CPP Fund for decades and generations.
-For the 10-year period ending December 31, 2015, the Fund had an annualized net nominal rate of return of 7.5%, representing $136.6 billion of investment income.
+As a long-term investor, CPPIB focuses on 10-year returns which align with our approach to managing the CPP Fund for decades and generations.
+For the 10-year period ending March 31, 2016, the Fund had an annualized net nominal rate of return of 6.8%, representing $125.6 billion of investment income.

 Our returns should be viewed within the context of our long-term strategy.
 The Canada Pension Plan’s multigenerational funding and liabilities give rise to an exceptionally long investment horizon.
 CPPIB is building a portfolio and investing in assets designed to generate and maximize long-term returns.
 While we report quarterly and annual results as part of our disclosure policy, we see our primary role as focusing on investment activities with longer-term performance.
 What matters most is how the CPP Fund performs over the span of multiple years and decades.